Jacqueline Foster: Work outside of the European Parliament

 Foster was not re-elected in the 2004 European election.
 She worked as a consultant for Airbus, before becoming the head of European Affairs for ASD (Aerospace Space & Defence Industries of Europe) based in Brussels, until returning as an MEP in 2009.

 Since 2019, Foster has been a senior advisor for the Drone Delivery Group.

 House of Lords

 Foster was appointed Dame Commander of the Most Excellent Order of the British Empire (DBE) in the 2019 Birthday Honours.
 She was appointed to the House of Lords on 29 January 2021 and introduced on 9 February 2021.

-Legal dispute
+Libel apology

 In March 2024, Foster issued a public apology and paid damages to Melika Gorgianeh, a University Challenge contestant.
 Foster tweeted that the octopus soft toy which Gorgianeh's team used as a mascot, was chosen as an antisemitic symbol.
 Foster called for Gorgianeh to be expelled from university and arrested.
 In her public apology Foster stated "I accept that these allegations were completely false and unfounded.[...]
 I again deeply apologise to Ms Gorgianeh for these allegations and any distress caused to her.[...]
 I have agreed to pay her substantial damages and costs."